Ldsc2002/CompetencySystemApi2.0/Truffle/docs/CompetencySystem.md

    Get a competency by its id

-   - "pos" : The id of the competency in the external storing system
+   - **pos** : The id of the competency in the external storing system

    `function getCompetency(uint24 pos) competencyExist(pos) public view returns (Competency memory){}`